Miramare Castle: Castle

 Designed in 1856 by Carl Junker, an Austrian architect, the architectural structure of Miramare was finished in 1860.
 The style reflects the artistic interests of the archduke, who was acquainted with the eclectic architectural styles of Austria, Germany and England.
 The craftsman Franz Hofmann and his son, Julius Hofmann, were entrusted with the furnishing and decorations.
-Hofmann, who worked in the city of Trieste, was a skilful artisan who was willing to follow Maximilian’s suggestions.
+Hofmann, who worked in the city of Trieste, was a skillful artisan who was willing to follow Maximilian’s suggestions.
 Both the artisan and his patron had a similar cultural formation and they were well acquainted with the eclectic tendencies of the time.

 The work, steadily supervised by Maximilian, was finished only after his departure in 1864 for Mexico; where after a brief reign as Emperor he was executed in June 1867.
 Maximilian intended to create an intimate atmosphere in the castle in the area reserved for his family – an area which he wanted to be in contact with nature, reflecting both his own spirit and that of an epoch.